Call:1-800-233-3497

 When you call, you can expect a professional, courteous, and thorough interview by the Hotline operator.
 You will be asked to provide information that will help the operator establish the facts of the incident (who, what, when, where, and why).
 Try to remember as many details as you can when communicating your concern to the Hotline operator or through the online form.

-An evaluation will be made to determine if action by the NRC/OIG is warranted or if a referral should be made to another agency, to NRC management, or to some other office for their information and action.
+An evaluation will be made to determine if OIG action is warranted or if a referral should be made to another agency, to NRC management, or to some other office for information and action.

-We all have to fight fraud, waste, and abuse.
+We all have to fight fraud, waste, abuse, and mismanagement.
 Your call may be the one that saves the government millions of dollars or corrects a problem with the agency.